- What is Cam Tech School of Construction?

 - How much does it cost to take the State Certified Contractors Exam and how can I register to take it?

-The exam cost $295 and you can apply for your exam with Professional Testing either online or by downloading the application here.
+The exam cost for ALL categories remains $295 and you can apply for your exam with Professional Testing either online or by downloading the application here.

 Whether applying online or with a paper application you will select your exam location, exam date and licensing category.
 For General, Builder, and Residential candidates, please select: Business & Finance, Contract Administration and Project Management.
 All other trade categories please select: Business & Finance and Trade Knowledge.